 Perpetual Frowner: Just like the comics, Urban's audition for Dredd could very well have been showing how well he can scowl while not seeing the top part of his head.

-Pet the Dog: Dredd is ruthless as he needs to be as a Judge and spends most of the movie teaching Anderson the same principles.
+Dredd is ruthless as he needs to be as a Judge and spends most of the movie teaching Anderson the same principles.
 Towards the end of the movie, Anderson spares Ma-Ma's tech guy because she could tell he was coerced and when she stood by her decision, Dredd allowed it and seemed mildly impressed.
-Early on, perhaps out of pragmatism more than anything else, he lets a homeless guy slide on a vagrancy charge, so long as the guy isn't there by the time he gets back (the idiot stayed put, and ran out his charity).
+Early on, perhaps out of pragmatism more than anything else, he lets a homeless guy slide on a vagrancy charge, so long as the guy isn't there by the time he gets back.
+The homeless man stayed put, and ran out his charity with Dredd ordering him to come with them.

-Dredd's backup gets locked outside the building, buy the story that it is in lockdown because of a drill and that they can't override the drill because of a fire, and then are easily dismissed by the four corrupt Judges on Ma-Ma's payroll.
+Dredd's backup gets locked outside the building by the techie who covers with a story that it is in lockdown because of a drill and that they can't override the drill because of a fire.
+They are later easily dismissed by the four corrupt Judges on Ma-Ma's payroll.
+Who simply order the doors opened for them and it happens instantly.

 The Judges are extremely effective but there is so much crime and they are spread so thin that only 6% of reported crimes are investigated.
 Ma-Ma conquered the entire Peach Trees building and the three individual gangs within without so much as a single judge investigating, and it's hard to believe she hasn't killed more since then.